cptpiepmatz/rustdoc-types.ts/README.md

 **rustdoc-types.ts** lets you use the data structures from the [rustdoc-types](https://crates.io/crates/rustdoc-types) crate directly in TypeScript.
 When you install this package, it pulls the specified version of **rustdoc-types**, extracts the core definitions from `lib.rs`, and generates matching TypeScript bindings.
 This is especially handy for TypeScript projects that need to parse or handle Rust doc JSON using TypeScript types.

+> [!NOTE]
-> **Note**: To install this package, a Rust toolchain is necessary.
+> To install this package, a Rust toolchain is necessary.
 Anyone dealing with these doc structures likely has Rust installed anyway, so it shouldn't be a huge hassle.

 ## Features
 - **Automatic Rust-to-TypeScript Binding Generation**: No manual copying or editing of type definitions.